r0kk0/ansible-vcenter/README.md

 ## inventory

-Dynamic inventory scripts for ansible and vcenter
+Dynamic inventory scripts for ansible and vcenter.
+This script provides example how to use pyvmomi api.
+Nowadays Ansible provides production-ready inventory plugin [vmware_inventory.py][5]

 Based on: